 Dark chocolate and baking chocolate are dangerous.
 Milk chocolate and white chocolate are less so, but still risky in larger amounts.
 The toxic compound is theobromine, which dogs metabolize slowly.

-Threshold: 10–20 mg/kg body weight can cause mild symptoms (vomiting, diarrhea).
-20+ mg/kg is a medical emergency (tremors, elevated heart rate, seizures).
-A 10-pound dog eating a bar of dark chocolate is at serious risk.
+Threshold: Small amounts of milk chocolate typically cause mild GI upset.
+Larger amounts, or smaller amounts of dark or baking chocolate, can cause tremors, elevated heart rate, and seizures.
+A small dog eating a bar of dark chocolate is at serious risk.
 That same dog eating one Hershey’s Kiss is very unlikely to be affected.

 Symptoms: Vomiting, diarrhea, restlessness, elevated heart rate, tremors, seizures in severe cases.